 How to check the quality of the mites?

 Due to low temps during shipment predatory mites are not active.
 If at first you don’t see any movement, allow the shipment to come to room temperature before conducting a quality check.

 To check, gently rotate the tube to evenly mix the mites.
-Pour a small sample on a white piece of paper and you’ll see Persimilis crawling from the pile.
-You may need a 10x lens to see the mites.
+Pour a small sample on a white piece of paper and use a minimum 10x lens to spot the mite.

 How to promote establishment?

-Temp and humidity: Persimilis prefers a warm and very humid environment (21°C - 25°C and RH over 75%).
-It can breed faster than spider mites at optimal temp and humidity conditons.
+Temp and humidity: Persimilis prefers a warm and humid environment (25°C and RH over 75%).

 How long till you see results and how often should you be reordering?

-Persimilis application is curative rather then preventative.
-Release persimilis weekly in the spider mite hot spots until spider mite numbers start decreasing and Persimilis population on the infested leaves is increasing.
+Persimilis application is curative rather than preventative.
+Release persimilis weekly in the spider mite hot spots until spider mite numbers start decreasing and persimilis population on the infested leaves is increasing.
 Generally, it takes 2-3 weeks to eliminate the infestation.
 This is a general rate, reordering rate can differ significantly depending on the grow environment (greenhouse, grow tent, house plants etc), temp/humidity, and the infestation level.